Winter Engagement Ring Consultations in Modesto, CA

 Rose Gold: Warmth Against Winter's Chill

-• Morganite or pink sapphire center stones for a monochromatic, romantic look
+- Morganite or pink sapphire centers for a monochromatic, romantic feel

-• White diamonds that pop dramatically against the warm metal
+- White diamonds that pop against the warmth

-• Vintage-inspired designs that emphasize the metal's nostalgic, timeless appeal
+- Vintage-inspired designs that lean into the metal's nostalgic vibe

 Mixed Metal Designs: Versatile and Contemporary